Redm-Extended-PT/rdx_smallresources/README.md

 # smallresources for RDX

 ## Installation
-You need to do a couple steps to get it working.
+You need to do a couple steps to get it working
-First you ensure adding the resources to your server.cfg.
+First you ensure adding the resource to your server.cfg

-- Put all folders in your resources folder and ensure:
+- Put the folder in your resources folder and ensure:
 ```
 ensure rdx_smallresources
 ```